List of The Sandman characters: Persephone

-Angels, fallen angels, and devils
+Angels, fallen angels, and demons

+The following characters are either angels, fallen angels, or demons:

 Azazel

-Azazel is a former ruler of Hell, reigning for a time alongside Lucifer and Beelzebub.
+Azazel is a demon and a former ruler of Hell, reigning for a time alongside Lucifer and Beelzebub.
 Based on a statement from Agony and Ecstasy in Hellblazer #12, he may have usurped his position from Belial (described at the time was the third member of the triumvirate).
 He appears as a ragged opening into darkness, full of disembodied eyes and mouths.
-He was cast out after Lucifer abandoned Hell, and later imprisoned by Dream in a glass jar.
+He was cast out after Lucifer abandoned Hell and later imprisoned by Dream in a glass jar.
 He reappears, still in Dream's glass jar, in Lucifer Volume 2 (2015).

 He is based on the demon Azazel.

 Azazel first appeared in DC Comics battling Madame Xanadu in the story intended for Doorway to Nightmare #6 (it was cancelled after #5) that was eventually published in Cancelled Comic Cavalcade #2 and The Unexpected #190.
 As with Lucifer's appearance in The Brave and the Bold, he looked more like a traditional devil, but was identified as an incubus: here, a creature who steals people's dreams and imprints them upon tapestries that give him power, and cannot be destroyed without killing the victims.

+In the podcast, Azazel is voiced by Kerry Shale.

+In the Netflix series, Azazel is voiced by Roger Allam in his ragged opening into darkness form during season one and by Wil Coban in his humanoid form during season two while also voicing his ragged opening into darkness form.

 Beelzebub

-Along with Lucifer and Azazel, Beelzebub was the third King of Hell.
-He often appears as either a gigantic green fly, or a fly's head on two short human legs.
-Sometimes a human face can be seen between the fly's eyes.
+Along with Lucifer and Azazel, Beelzebub is a demon who was the third King of Hell.
+He often appears as either a gigantic green fly or a fly's head on two short human legs.
+Sometimes, a human face can be seen between the fly's eyes.
 His constant buzzing slurs his speech (for example, 'Bbbbut nooo.
-Itzzz a Triummmvirate.')
+Itzzz a Triummmvirate.').

 He is based on the demon Beelzebub.

+In the podcast, Beezlebug is voiced by Ray Porter.

 Choronzon

-Choronzon is a former duke of Hell who served under Beelzebub.
+Choronzon is a demon and a former duke of Hell who served under Beelzebub.
 He has pink skin and two mouths, one under the other.

-He had possession of Dream's helm, but lost it in a challenge.
+Chronozon had possession of Dream's helm, but lost it in a challenge where he had Lucifer fight Dream on his behalf.
 He later reappeared briefly as one of Azazel's tactics to gain ownership of Hell.

-He is based on the demon Choronzon.
+Choronzon is based on the demon Choronzon.

 Choronzon appears in 52 #25 (Late October 2006).

+In the podcast, Chorozon is voiced by Paterson Joseph.

+In the Netflix series, Choronzon is portrayed by Munya Chawawa.